 Or you decide to Rise so High.

-At the end, it’s up to you to choose to be victim or victor, you decide.
+In the end, it’s up to you to choose to be victim or victor, you decide.

-My own Approach as a coach will focus on the reason of the client, WHY he wants to make the change, in order to check if this reason is enough to bring results.
+My own Approach as a coach will focus on the reason of the client, WHY he wants to make the change, to check if this reason is enough to bring results.
 As well, to support him how to face the other reasons on the way of his Success.
 So we will check together what’s blocking him from creating results.

 - How can you benefit from your reasons and turn them into opportunities?